top of page

 In Kindergarten, students will learn the phonetic sounds of the alphabet, the difference between vowels and consonants, upper and lower case letters.
 They will also learn how to read!
 As far as math skills, they will learn to count to 100 by 1's, 2's, 5's, and 10's and some basic addition and subtraction.
 They will also be able to count money and learn some details about currency.
 Scripture memorization is important at all of our grade levels, including Kindergarten!
 We feel that public speaking and presentations are an important skill to possess, and we start with this grade level.
 For History, they will learn how to read maps, learn about different countries and cultures, and learn about the original 13 Colonies.
 Their science covers different animals, weather, constellations, planets, basic human anatomy, and healthy eating.
 On top of all this, we feel it is vital for our Kindergarteners to learn respectable manners.

-The 5th and 6th graders start every morning with recitations to help them remember important facts about the Bible, the histories of different ancient civilizations, geography, math, and much more.
-In Christian Studies, the students are learning the main stories throughout the New Testament along with memorizing important Scripture verses.
-These students are starting First Form Latin this year, which means they will gain a better understanding of how to conjugate verbs, decline nouns and adjectives, and ultimately, translate Latin sentences to English and vice versa.
-This year in Literature, they are reading and discussing Johanna Spyri’s Heidi, C.S.
-Lewis’ The Lion, the Witch, and the Wardrobe, and Eric Knight’s Lassie Come Home.
-We are very excited to begin a new Grammar curriculum this year called, Fix It!
+In Christian Studies, the students are learning the main stories throughout the New Testament along with memorizing important scripture verses.
+These students are all taking Latin, which means they will gain a better understanding of how to conjugate verbs, decline nouns, and adjectives and ultimately, translate Latin sentences to English and vice versa.
+This year in Literature they are reading and discussing William P'ene du Bois' 21 Balloons, L. M. Montgomery's Anne of Green Gables, C. S. Lewis' The Magicians Nephew and Elizabeth George Spear's The Bronze Bow.
+We are excited to continue working through Grammar curriculum called , Fix It!
 Grammar.
-Students learn rules about capitalization, punctuation, clauses, parts of sentences, parts of speech, and much more as they fix mistakes in popular children’s stories.
-Along with this, they have a Spelling test every Friday.
-In Geography, students are learning how and where to locate different places all over the world as well as our own country.
-Their Science class consists of learning about birds this year!
-The students learn about the anatomy and genetic makeup of birds.
-They also learn how to identify different species and will even be able to distinguish between species by just listening to their sounds.
-The 5th and 6th grade math students are at different levels, but what they learn is similar.
+Students learn rules of capitalization, punctuation, clauses, parts of sentences parts of speech and much more as they fix mistakes in popular children's stories.
+These students will be expanding their writing skills this year, using curriculum from the Institute of Excellence in Writing (IEW).
+In History, students are learning how and where to locate different places all over the world as well as our country.
+Students are taking a closer look at the story of our country's beginnings.
+Starting at the discovery of the "New World" moving forward through our country's story.
+Finally the 6th & 7th grade math students are at different levels, but what they learn in similar.
 This year they will learn complex multiplication, long division, how to work with fractions and decimals, the metric system, and graphing.
-Finally, they are learning about the famous men of Rome from Romulus, the founder of Rome, to Constantine the Great, the last strong Roman emperor before the fall.

 This year, in Christian Studies, the 7th and 8th graders are starting out by studying the Gospel according to John and then the Psalms with Mrs. Lee.
 They are taking 2nd and 3rd Form Latin with Mr. Allen.
 In Literature, they are reading some incredible books: Elizabeth George Spear's The Bronze Bow, L. M. Montgomery's Anne of Green Gables, Olivia Coolidge's The Trojan War, and J. R. R. Tolkien's The Hobbit.
 Their Mathematics class this year is Pre-Algebra.
 These students will be expanding their writing skills this year, using curriculum from the Institute of Excellence in Writing (IEW).
 For History, they are studying the Ancient World, which focuses on ancient civilizations such as the Israelites and Egyptians, and then they will focus on the Ancient Greeks.